yjjang/mongkie/docs/index.rst

 * It was built on top of the :doc:`implementation/plugin_architecture` to support application extension by third-party developers.

 .. important::
-    In the :doc:`case_study`, We demonstrate how MONGKIE can be used to identify driver gene candidates and core regulatory modules in the study of TCGA Glioblastoma Multiforme (:ref:`Brennan et al., 2013 <Bren13>`).
+    In the :doc:`case_study`, we demonstrate how MONGKIE can be used to identify driver gene candidates and core regulatory modules in the study of TCGA Glioblastoma Multiforme (:ref:`Brennan et al., 2013 <Bren13>`).

 .. toctree::
    :maxdepth: 1